MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/permissions-in-the-security-and-compliance-center.md

 search.appverid:
   - MOE150
   - MET150
-description: Admins can learn about the roles and role groups in the Microsoft 365 Defender and Microsoft Purview compliance portals. ms.custom:
+description: Admins can learn about the roles and role groups in the Microsoft 365 Defender portal and the Microsoft Purview compliance portal. ms.custom:
 - seo-marvel-apr2020
 ms.subservice: mdo